elastic/elasticsearch-hadoop/README.md

 # Building the source

 ElasticSearch Hadoop uses [Gradle][] for its build system and it is not required to have it installed on your machine.
+By default, it automatically runs unit tests.
+For integration testing, one can enable the various test suites through the `enableXXX` tasks (run `gradlew tasks enable` for hints).
+To enable all integration tests, use `gradlew enableIntegrationTests test build`

 To create a distributable jar, run `gradlew -x test build` from the command line; once completed you will find the jar in `build/libs`.